liv-daliberti/grail-simulation/README.md

 - Minimum wage: https://huggingface.co/datasets/od2961/grail-wage
 - Gun control: https://huggingface.co/datasets/od2961/grail-gun

+Builder note: rows missing all survey demographics (age, gender, race, income, etc.) are dropped during cleaning so every retained interaction has viewer context for the prompt builder.
+Expect the cleaned splits to be smaller than the raw session logs. (~22% of ~33k rows do not have any demographic data and were thusly excluded).
+After discussion with original data collection team, it was noted that:

+"The short answer is that sessions.json contains EVERYTHING.
+Every test run, every study.
+In addition to the studies that involved watching videos on the platform, it also contains sessions from the “First Impressions” study, which involved only rating thumbnails, and the “Shorts” study (Study 4 in the paper, I believe), which involved no user decisions (instead playing a sequence of predetermined videos that were either constant or increasing in their extremeness).
+All of these are differentiated by the topicId.

+Therefore, I wouldn’t be surprised that the number of sessions greatly outstrips the actual amount of data present in sessions.json.
+I would check that the sessions match the number of participants per study reported in the paper" -- Emily Hu at UPenn

+Our work only considers Gun Control and Minimum Wage issues; therefore, we automatically exclude everything else.
+The original paper includes:

+Gun rights (Study 1): 1,650 participants in the final analytic sample.
+Minimum wage (Studies 2–4): 1,679 (Study 2, MTurk) + 2,715 (Study 3, YouGov) + 932 (Study 4) = 5,326 participants in the final analytic sample.

+Our work includes

 ### What Each Row Contains

 - Viewer survey attributes from the underlying PNAS study (three waves, 300+ columns) merged by `urlid`/`topic_id`.